The Castle (Fargo): Appearance of the UFO

-"The Castle" features the appearance of a UFO at the end of its climax; while Bear Gerhardt strangles Lou nearly to death, the hovercraft suddenly appears directly above them giving Lou the opportunity to kill a distracted Bear.
+"The Castle" features the appearance of a UFO at the end of its climax; while Bear Gerhardt strangles Lou nearly to death, the UFO suddenly appears directly above them giving Lou the opportunity to kill a distracted Bear.
 Before the episode, the season had included numerous references to UFOs to reflect the popularity of conspiracy theories in the 1970s, though most were vague or subtly placed in the background.
 Compared to a prior appearance in the season premiere, the UFO is less ambiguous and bears direct consequence on the events that occur.
 It also receives direct acknowledgment twice: once when Peggy tells Ed that it's "just a flying saucer" and that they have to leave, and again in the season finale "Palindrome" when Lou admits that his police report would be considered implausible if he were to mention being saved by a "spacecraft."
 Hawley later confirmed that it was indeed a UFO: "There were some people [at the network] who wanted the UFO to be shot in a way so that it could have actually been a balloon.
 My feeling was always, 'No, it’s a UFO.
 It is what it is.'"